 Thomas Reinhold, Managing Director of ITstrategen, said: “When we discovered that Canonical was offering a new, extended support package, we didn’t hesitate to sign up.

-ESM enables ITstrategen to continue running Ubuntu 12.04 without any need for workarounds, and completely eliminates the need for customers to refactor their applications ahead of schedule.
+ESM enables ITstrategen to continue running Ubuntu 12.04 without any need for workarounds, eliminating the need for customers to refactor their applications ahead of schedule.

 The extended support gives customers the freedom to update in their own time, without any urgent deadline.

 ESM was introduced for Ubuntu 12.04 LTS as a way to extend the availability of critical and important security patches beyond the nominal End of Life date of Ubuntu 12.04.
-With the end of life for 14.04 LTS in April 2019, Canonical announced the availability of ESM for Ubuntu 14.04.
+With the end of the five-year Standard Security Maintenance window for 14.04 LTS in April 2019, Canonical announced the availability of ESM for Ubuntu 14.04.

 To find out more about ESM and how ITstrategen found it to be the perfect solution for securing its servers, read the case study below.